 If your appeal is approved and you did NOT get the title you asked for, it is possible to appeal this decision.
 Appealing this decision does not reject the title that Human Resources approved for your position, but it will delay the upgrade until your appeal is finished.

 For state funded: If your appeal is NOT approved, you may appeal this to the next level in Human Resources on campus, and then to the Human Resources Division for the state.
-You may also appeal to the Civil Services Commission.
+You may then appeal to the Civil Services Commission of the other appeals are not in your favor.
 The MTA will pay the filing fee for this and will assign someone to help you with your appeal.
 The CSC now holds appeals in Springfield.

 For trust-funded: If your appeal is NOT approved, you may request a hearing to argue your case.
 You may not appeal to the Human Resources Division or to the CSC if you’re trust-funded.

 - You must carefully prepare your case.
 It is important to express the scope of responsibility of your job.
 This means stressing the amount of autonomy/authority you have in your job, as well as any supervisory components.
 Volume of work is not compensable by classification – just the type and complexity of work you do.

 - Keep in mind that you should try to prove that +50% of your duties fall into the higher graded specification.